RobinHankin/frab/README.md

 Function `rspar()` returns a random `sparsetable` object.
 We see that, of the
 ![3^3=27](https://latex.codecogs.com/png.latex?3%5E3%3D27 "3^3=27")
 possible entries, only 11 are non-zero.
-We may coerce to a regular
+We may coerce to a regular R
 table:

 ``` r